netenglabs/suzieq/docs/developer/adding-a-new-nos.md

 ### Authentication Methods Supported

-At the time of this writing, private key files is the recommended method for authenticating with SSH.
-With the REST API, the only authentication method supported is username/password.
-No vault support is present at this time, and so the Suzieq code needs to have restricted access to avoid anyone from poking into the files to obtain the credentials.
+At the time of this writing, Suzieq supports the following authentication methods:
+- Username/password
+- Private key files (recommended)
+- Private Key files with passphrase (recommended)
+- Use SSH Config file for more complex cases

 Suzieq MUST NEVER access any update command.
 The only commands it cares about are read commands.
 For this reason, its critical to assign a username for Suzieq that has only read permission.